varnishcache/varnish-cache/doc/sphinx/users-guide/vary.rst

 respectively, Varnish will cache and serve two different versions of the page.

-So, if a client says it accepts the languages "en-us, en-uk", Varnish will serve a different version to another client that says it accepts the languages "da, de".

 Please note that the headers that Vary refer to need to match *exactly* for there to be a match.
 So Varnish will keep two copies of a page if one of them was created for "en-us, en-uk" and the other for "en-us,en-uk".
+Just the lack of space will force Varnish to cache another version.

 To achieve a high hitrate whilst using Vary is there therefor crucial to normalize the headers the backends varies on.
 Remember, just a